antonibigata/PrepareCodingInterview/CrackingCodingInterviewRECAP.md

 # Time Complexity - Python Wiki

-This page documents the time-complexity (aka "Big O" or "Big Oh") of various operations in current CPython.
-Other Python implementations (or older or still-under development versions of CPython) may have slightly different performance characteristics.
-However, it is generally safe to assume that they are not slower by more than a factor of O(log n).

 Generally, 'n' is the number of elements currently in the container. 'k' is either the value of a parameter or the number of elements in the parameter.

 ## list